ringcentral/ringcentral-extensible/src/extensions/webSocket/README.md

 await webSocketExtension.recover()
 ```

-Command above will create a new WebSocket connection and make sure that subscriptions are also recovered.
+Command above will create a new WebSocket connection and make sure that subscriptions are recovered.